GammaMetroid/SkywindBlenderToolkit/README.md

 Hotkey: `Ctrl+Alt+V`

 Usage Instructions:
 Select the object you want to copy color values within and press the hotkey.
 Choose which channel to use as source and destination.
-Can only copy between channels in the same color attribute.
+Can copy between channels of the same color attribute, or between color attributes on different objects.
+Cannot run on different color attributes on the same object.